BrenoVelasco/tasks-journal-entries/README.md

 3. **OTHER**
    - Generic task type
    - When run: Changes status to `COMPLETED`
-   - No proposed action generated
+   - No proposed journal entry generated

 ### Task Workflow